-One of our newsletter readers wrote in today and asked: “Should you meditate on an empty stomach or after eating?”
+One of our newsletter readers wrote in today and asked: “Should you meditate on an empty stomach, or can I meditate after eating?”

 If you’re hungry, is it better to meditate before you eat, after you eat, or perhaps even while you are eating?